saschazar21/rushhour/README.md

 - How much space is actually available?
 - How many cars are blocking (there could me more than one, in two directions)?
 - Cars cannot be considered twice.
 - Cars could be aligned in the same way.
-- If there are multiple cars aligned in the same way, the space required to move has to be passed on recursively and reduced by the space available between equally aligned cars.
+If there are multiple cars aligned in the same way, the space required to move, has to be passed on recursively and reduced by the space available between equally aligned cars.
 - There are walls.

 #### Solution

+> Note that the following code snippets are not actual code, it's simplified dummy code.

-> Dummy code, explaining the entry point of the heuristic:
+##### Entry point of the heuristic:

 ```go
 getValue(State state) {